Virginia Elder Law Attorney

 Virginia Laws Affecting the Elderly

-Many different Virginia laws affect seniors.
+Many different NoVa laws affect seniors.
 For example:

 - Virginia Code Section 64.2 provides detailed information on wills and on what happens to an estate after death